 You might be able to apply to stay in the UK if:

 it would be very difficult for you to live in the country you would be in - for example because of a lack of work, education, family or friends, or if you wouldn't be accepted back there

-you’ve got a partner who has a right to stay in the UK - for example, if the partner is British or an EEA citizen
+you’ve got a partner who has a right to stay in the UK - for example, if your partner is British or has settled status

 you’ve got children in the UK, especially if they're British citizens, settled or have been in the UK for 7 years or more